bahim22/work/Docs2/AplusDoc.md

   - no ordering of messages, no tracking connections
   - packets sent indy and checked for integrity on arrival, packets w/ defined boundaries that're honored upon receipt
   - doesn't avoid congestion; control measures have to be setup at app level or in net
-  - UDP can broadcase - sent packets can be addressed to be rec by all devices on the subnet
+  - UDP can broadcast - sent packets can be addressed to be rec by all devices on the subnet
   - multicast mode of op where a single datagram packet can auto route w/o dupe to a group of subs

 >